fallen-icarus/cardano-swaps/GettingStarted.md

 If the transaction successfully builds, then the swap is guaranteed to work on-chain as long as the tx-in utxos still exist when it gets added to a block.
 In the event that the utxos no longer exist, the transaction will fail without executing the scripts.
 This means the user's collateral is safe.

-All of the information necessary for generating this transaction can be easily aquired with the `cardano-swaps query-swaps` command.
+All of the information necessary for generating this transaction can be easily aquired with the `cardano-swaps query-swaps` subcommand (shown later).

 Submit the transaction however you like.